beamme-py/beamme/README.md

 pip install beamme
 ```

-Optional dependencies (for development and extra features) can be installed with: `pip install "beamme[dev,fourc]"`
+Optional dependencies (for development and extra features) can be installed with: `pip install "beamme[cubitpy,dev,fourc]"`
 > **Note:** On Zsh, you may need to quote the brackets as shown to avoid shell expansion.

 ### Install BeamMe from GitHub (most recent version)